cgpoh/rfcs/active/000-spark-streaming-sink-source-platform.md

 ## Summary

-Allows configuration of the data platform for Spark Structured Streaming sources and sinks.
+Introduce configurable support for specifying the data platform of Spark Structured Streaming sources and sinks.

 ## Motivation

-The motivation for this RFC stems from an issue encountered while capturing data lineage using DataHub with Spark Structured Streaming.
-In the DataHub [code](https://github.com/datahub-project/datahub/blob/master/metadata-integration/java/acryl-spark-lineage/src/main/java/datahub/spark/converter/SparkStreamingEventToDatahub.java#L145), a regular expression matcher expects sources to be prefixed with identifiers like Kafka[…] to determine the data platform.
-However, since Iceberg tables lack such a prefix (e.g., iceberg[…]), DataHub fails to recognize the platform and thus shows no lineage.
+This RFC addresses an issue encountered when capturing data lineage in DataHub with Spark Structured Streaming.
+In the DataHub [codebase](https://github.com/datahub-project/datahub/blob/master/metadata-integration/java/acryl-spark-lineage/src/main/java/datahub/spark/converter/SparkStreamingEventToDatahub.java#L145), a regular expression matcher expects source descriptions to contain identifiable prefixes, such as Kafka[…], in order to extract the data platform.
+However, platforms like Iceberg do not use such prefixes (e.g., iceberg[…]), leading to DataHub's failure to detect the platform, resulting in missing lineage.

 ## Requirements

-- The proposal should be able to identify the data platform of a source or sink based on the configuration provided in the Spark job.
+- Support configuration of the data platform for a streaming source or sink within a Spark job.
+- Use these configurations as fallbacks when regex-based extraction fails.

 ## Detailed design

-It is proposed to introduce two new Spark configurations: `spark.datahub.streaming_platform` for specifying the streaming platform, and alias‐based streaming configuration (see *Configuring Iceberg-based dataset URNs* below).
-Within the `generateUrnFromStreamingDescription` method in `SparkStreamingEventToDatahub.java`, these configurations will serve as fallbacks in cases where the regular expression matcher fails to extract the platform.
-If the configurations are set, their values will be used to determine the data platform.
-An example implementation is shown below:
+Propose adding the following Spark configuration:

+- `spark.datahub.streaming.platform.instance` – explicitly specifies the data platform when automatic detection fails.

+This configuration will be checked in the `generateUrnFromStreamingDescription` method within `SparkStreamingEventToDatahub.java`.
+If the regex pattern fails to identify the platform, and this configuration is set, its value will be used to construct the dataset URN.

+Example implementation:
 ```java
   public static Optional<DatasetUrn> generateUrnFromStreamingDescription(
         String description, SparkLineageConf sparkLineageConf) {